 Wonthaggi North East Precinct Structure Plan

-The Wonthaggi North East Precinct Structure Plan (the PSP) will guide the development of a new growth area in Wonthaggi.
-The PSP will plan for the construction of approximately 5,000 new homes over the next 30 to 50 years.
+The Wonthaggi North East Precinct Structure Plan (PDF) will guide the development of a new growth area in Wonthaggi and plan for the construction of approximately 5,000 new homes over the next 30 to 50 years.
 It will also identify what infrastructure is needed to support the growing community, such as roads and community facilities, and land for employment and retail.

 Draft amendment to the Bass Coast Planning Scheme

-The Victorian Planning Authority (VPA) has prepared a draft amendment to the Bass Coast Planning Scheme to include the Wonthaggi North East PSP as an Incorporated Document and make the required changes to the Planning Policy Framework.
-The draft Amendment will enable the Wonthaggi North East to develop in line with Wonthaggi North East PSP.
+The Victorian Planning Authority (VPA) has prepared a draft amendment to the Bass Coast Planning Scheme to include the PSP as an incorporated document and make the required changes to the Planning Policy Framework.
+The draft Amendment will enable the Wonthaggi North East to develop in line with the PSP.

-To sign up to receive updates on this project, fill in the applicable ‘Subscribe now’ fields and click the ‘Subscribe’ button.
+To sign up to receive updates on this project, fill in the ‘Subscribe now’ form on this page.